WHAT IS IT ABOUT

 These predictions are consolidated into a report which is disseminated to aid workers.

-WHERE WE WORK?
+WHERE DO WE WORK

 Training & testing our model using data from St. Maarten (Hurricane Irma)